MomomeYeah/Python-Twitter-Monitor/README.md

 * `cd /vagrant` - go to the Vagrant working directory
 * `python3 monitor.py --handle <handle>` - use `--help` for additional options

+Note that Vagrant / VirtualBox doesn't seem to play nicely if Docker is installed, the issue seems to be with Hyper-V. https://github.com/hashicorp/vagrant/issues/10070

 ## Running the Program with Docker

 If you have Docker installed, the easiest way to run this program would be: